oak-hu/oak-hu.github.io/content/Essays/Moral Philosophy/Week 1.md

 The two criteria I take to be relevant for comparing (AU) and (RU) are extensional adequacy (are optimal/optimific acts the morally right ones?) and intensional adequacy (is being optimal/optimific what it means to be morally right?) of the best versions of those respective theories; so, first I specify these best versions.

 Firstly, expected consequences matter.
 I will not argue that we should directly reason off expected value (i.e., without loss aversion), but simply note that we must have some way to deal with the epistemic (at least) fact that outcomes are fundamentally uncertain.
 That results of that uncertainty are not up to us.
 We can try to bring about some results, but must take into account that we may fail in the trying (as Crisp’s probabilistic reading of Mill warns us).
 Acts, generally, should be construed as ‘trying to act so’; to ask more than this is to ask moral agents to bring about better outcomes than they are able to, and one may as well ask non-agents to do the same.
-The only acts open to agents are of the form *a* := ‘try to bring about *a∗*’ where *a∗* is some set of expected consequences, so I shall say ‘try to act’ for clarity.
+The only acts open to agents are of the form $a$ := ‘try to bring about *a∗*’ where *a∗* is some set of expected consequences, so I shall say ‘try to act’ for clarity.
 To use the intention/motive distinction Mill attributes to Bentham, actions are at least about intentions (and, since (RU) does not have limited scope, I take it that we should act toward our motives as we should act elsewhere: try to fix them such that the best outcomes result).
 Thus, I make no distinction between successfully complying with a set of rules and sincerely accepting them: the former is either a complete non-starter, or else simply means the latter.

 Next, (RU) must be made more robust, or fall a ‘new ideal-world objection’.
 From Parfit: